srikanthm79/cf-ai-content-moderation/README.md

   - 2 = Low severity (66% confidence)
   - 4 = Medium severity (33% confidence)
   - 6 = High severity (0% confidence)
-- Confidence is calculated as: `1 - (maxSeverity / 6)`
+- Confidence is calculated as: `1 - (maxSeverity / 6)` This inversion ensures that the score aligns with the AI Moderation Manager's expectations, where 0 represents low confidence and 1 represents high confidence

 ### Combined Confidence

 When multiple services are enabled:
 1. Each service provides its own confidence score
 2. Scores are averaged to create a final confidence percentage
-3. The result is formatted with one decimal place (e.g., "95.5%")
+3. Format confidence as percentage with 1 decimal place (e.g., "95.5%")

 Example confidence calculations:
 - Single service (Google): 0.8 risk → 20% confidence
-- Single service (Azure): severity 4 → 33% confidence
+- Single service (Azure): Max severity 4 → 33% confidence
 - Both services: (20% + 33%) / 2 = 26.5% confidence

 ## Azure Content Safety Severity Levels